-Driving digital transformation can be a challenge for each and every enterprise that embarks on this most exciting – and lucrative – of business odysseys.
-But succeed, and the spoils of victory could propel your enterprise forward to new avenues of growth, powered by exciting digital technologies, new innovations and a future-focused digital transformation strategy embedded at the heart of each and everything you do.
+Driving digital transformation can be a challenge for each and every enterprise that embarks on this most exciting of business odysseys.
+But succeed, and the victory could propel your enterprise forward to new avenues of growth, powered by emerging technologies, new innovations and a future-focused digital transformation strategy embedded at the heart of each and everything you do.

 While there are many factors that contribute to a successful digital transformation, there are just as many challenges that need to be met head-on – and overcome – to grab the long-term digital success that every enterprise needs to remain relevant and competitive.